YuLiu0629/st_E_Instron/README.md

 # st_E_Instron
 This code creates an online streamlit app for analysing data collected using Instron to get young's modulus of tested materials.

+> [!CAUTION]
+> This code is written at colleague's request, the equation for calculation might not be correct, please double check the code before using!
+I am cerrently checking with the colleague for validation of this method.
+Modification and references will be added afterwards!

 ## How to use
 1. Install streamlit, information on installing streamlit can be found on https://docs.streamlit.io/get-started/installation
 2. Save the .py file and run this code in your terminal using